totalgood/pycon/2016/docs/talk-proposal--Learning-Machine-Morals.md

 Practical Example -  (15 min)

 A. Walk through an example with contrived, but realistic data that shows the difference in a rank ordered list of college applicants when potential financial contribution is weighted increasingly heavily.
-  B. Reverse the process: given two rank ordered list of
-     preferred candidates, and the set of features used to produce the list take a look at the practical code used to determine which list was produced using an algorithm biased to prefer high financial contributors.
+B. Reverse the process: given two rank ordered list of preferred candidates, and the set of features used to produce the list take a look at the practical code used to determine which list was produced using an algorithm biased to prefer high financial contributors.
 C. Conclusion: What are the fundamental questions you have to ask in order to implement these ideas in practice, and the practical tools used to carry them out?

+### Conclusion (5 min)

-Conclusion - Review of critical take aways, next steps, and resources.
-(5 min)
+Review of critical take aways, next steps, and resources.

 ## Audience